RaphaelGinoulhac/SnapNetPonts/README.md

 go in both PointCloud.cxx and PointCloudLabels.cxx that are in pointcloud_tools/, and change
     gp3.setMaximumNearestNeighbors (300);
 with the value you need.
+Then execute setup.py to compile the C++ code.

 You just have to specify training=true/false in config.json.
 It is necessary to create the mesh, views and images for the testing phase.